trevorbox/platform-design-and-adoption/README.md

 The [App of Apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/#app-of-apps-pattern) consists of a single ArgoCD “root” Application (“root app”) which can be manually created once per cluster for a bounded context to automatically create and sync one or more child ArgoCD Applications.
 This approach greatly simplifies deployment processes since configurations for child application deployments are entirely controlled as code using Git processes.
 Developers only need to worry about changing IAC code in Git instead of having to remember to run a pipeline or deployment command with each change.

-ApplicationSets may also be utilized for this purpose and has the added benefit of deploying the same App or root app to many clusters and/or namespaces.
-The [Git Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/) is likely the more flexible approach for generating Apps and can be clearly defined based on a simple folder/file structure in an IAC repository.
-A [webhook](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/#webhook-configuration) can be used to force the ApplicationSet Controller to reconcile on commits.
+ApplicationSets may also be utilized for this purpose and can deploy the same App to many clusters and/or namespaces, determined by the generator strategy.
+The [Git Generator](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/) is likely the more flexible approach for generating Apps and can be defined based on a simple folder/file structure in an IAC repository.
+Additionally, a [webhook](https://argocd-applicationset.readthedocs.io/en/stable/Generators-Git/#webhook-configuration) can be used to force the ApplicationSet Controller to reconcile on commits.
 Developers should be able to access the ApplicationSet controller logs for debugging purposes.

+Review the [ApplicationSet Use Cases](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Use-Cases/#use-cases-supported-by-the-applicationset-controller) to determine what strategy best fits your needs.

 ### GitOps Strategy